 Throughout the lifecycle of a workflow, the values stored in the variable can be set, modified, queried, and used in scripts and other workflow objects.

 Types of variables

 Workflow variables are available in the following data types:

-Entity.
-A dual-state variable that stores data about an entity eg. a Client, or an Asset or Site.
+- Entity: A dual-state variable that stores data about an entity eg. Client, Asset or Site

 To create a variable, ensure that the Variables dockable panel is displayed.
 This is located on the right of the workflow designer.
 This panel can be “pinned” to stay open and visible.